spekkionu/laravel-assetcachebuster/README.md

 )
 ```

-In order to generate an asset url the asset url generation facade must be registered.
+If you have disabled automatic package discovery you will need to register the facade in order to generate an asset url.
 You can register the facade via the `aliases` key of your `config/app.php` file.

 ```php